mathisonian/benjamin/README.md

 benjamin.simulate(); // benjamin prints out trades to console
 ```

-and start from a custom time
+and start from a custom time in the past

 ```
 var start = moment([2012, 1, 1]).toDate();